Hamid Karzai: 2009 re-election and second term

-On the eve of 20 August presidential election, Karzai seemed at once deeply unpopular but also likely to win the majority of the votes.
+On the eve of the presidential election on 20 August, Karzai seemed at once deeply unpopular but also likely to win the majority of the votes.
 He was blamed by many for the failures that plagued the reconstruction of Afghanistan after the toppling of the Taliban government in 2001, from the widespread corruption and the resurgence of the (neo-)Taliban to the explosion of the poppy trade.
 His unpopularity and the likelihood of his victory formed an atmosphere with a kind of national demoralization, which could discourage many Afghans from voting and dash hopes for substantial progress after the election.

 In this second presidential election, Karzai was announced to have received over 50% of the votes.
 The election was tainted by lack of security, low voter turnout and widespread ballot stuffing, intimidation, and other electoral fraud.

 Two months later Karzai accepted calls for a second round run-off vote, which was scheduled for 7 November 2009.

+During the runoff, he secured the support of influential power brokers, including the Ismailis in Afghanistan, represented locally by Sayed Mansur Naderi.
+Naderi facilitated two significant campaign rallies for him, one in Kayan, his birthplace, and another in the Kabul stadium.
+Both events attracted nearly a hundred thousand attendees, including men, women, and youths, demonstrating the support of the Afghan Ismailis for Hamid Karzai.

 On 2 November 2009, Karzai's run-off opponent, Abdullah Abdullah, withdrew from the race and election officials announced the cancellation of the run-off race.
 Karzai, the only remaining contender, was declared the winner a short time later.

 Karzai presented his first list of 24 cabinet nominees to the Afghan parliament on 19 December 2009; however, on 2 January 2010, the parliament rejected 17 of these.
 According to the parliament, most of the nominees were rejected due to having been picked for reasons other than their competency.
 A member of parliament said that they had been picked largely based on "ethnicity or bribery or money".

 On 16 January 2010, the Afghan parliament rejected 10 of the Karzai's 17 replacement picks for the cabinet.
 MPs complained that Karzai's new choices were either not qualified for their posts or had close connections to Afghan warlords.
 Despite the second setback, by mid-January Karzai had 14 out of the 24 ministers confirmed, including the most powerful posts at foreign, defense and interior ministries.
 Shortly afterward, the parliament began its winter recess, lasting until 20 February, without waiting for Karzai to select additional names for his cabinet.
 The move not only extended the political uncertainty in the government but also dealt Karzai the embarrassment of appearing at the London Conference on Afghanistan with nearly half of his cabinet devoid of leaders.